lens-protocol/react-native-lens-ui-kit/README.md

 ### Beta Roadmap

+- Configure development or production endpoint (Mainnet or Mumbai)
 - Custom styling / layout (temporary implementation in place, want to make it more granular)
 - More query options (easy contribution, help wanted)
 - Authentication